Archives and Genealogy

 Click on email@example.com with queries for the archivist.

-The Diane Strickler Collection of Family Trees consists of 1,371 families. with data from church records, naturalization registers, cemetery transcriptions, as well as Waterloo township census returns complemented by published family histories.
+This Collection consists of 1,371 families. with data from church records, naturalization registers, cemetery transcriptions, as well as Waterloo township census returns complemented by published family histories.
 Family trees in this collection vary from one to one hundred and sixty-four pages.
 The index provides a reference to the names of each family tree available, the number of pages, and purchase price plus shipping and handling charges.

 One of the strengths of our society is the liaison we have with Soufflenheim and surrounding area in present day Alsace from where so many of the early settlers originated.
-The photo shows archivist Diane Strickler and Alsatian Visitors wanting to visit where their 19th century family settled in Canada.
+The photo shows archivist Diane Strickler and Alsatian Visitors visiting where their 19th century family settled in Canada.

 With the assistance of the Society several families have arranged reunions and special celebrations to honour their ancestors.
 In recent years these include: